 When it comes to affordable but highly decorative flooring upgrades, nothing beats the popularity of stained concrete.
 Aside from being an affordable option over other materials, it can be customized in such a way that no two stained floors look exactly the same.
 Not everyone may know but there are two types of concrete staining products available: acid-based and water-based stain.
-Both are highly recommended but, of course, depending on your design and application preferences.
+Both are highly recommended and can be combined with other services such as decorative concrete stamping.
 If you are torn from having to choose between these two, here is a breakdown of the benefits of each to help guide you in making a well-rounded decisions.

 Benefits of a Water-based Stain for Concrete: